isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-what-causes-bed-bugs.markdown

 In fact, a recent
 [NPMA's case study](https://www.npmapestworld.org/default/assets/File/newsroom/magazine/2015/nov-dec_2015.pdf)
 reported that 75% of the respondents had an encounter with bed bugs in motels and hotels.
-*How to Prevent and Control Bed Bugs while TravellingÂ *
+*How to Prevent and Control Bed Bugs while Travelling *
 - First, inspect the hotel room to[detect any signs of bed bugs](https://pestpolicy.com/bed-bug-eggs/).
 I note that for this, youll require just a good flashlight.
 So, examine luggage racks, the headboard, and mattress.
 Check the mattress seams for signs of spots and stains  change room/ hotel and notify the management.
 - Inspect the chairs.
 Sofas and behind beds headboard.
 This must happen first before starting unpacking.
 Any[bed bugs signs](https://pestpolicy.com/what-does-bed-bug-poop-look-like/)will prove enough to change room/ hotel and notify the management.
 - Avoid changing to a room directly above or next to the one[infested by bed bugs](https://pestpolicy.com/proof-bed-bug-spray-review/).
 Notably, bed bugs will readily hitchhike through wall sockets, luggage, and housekeeping carts to the next room.